Unprofession/SaltysDDM/README.md

-This relies on ahk v1.1 to run, you can download that at https://www.autohotkey.com (goto the website to download it) anyways intro
+This relies on ahk v1.1 to run, you can download that at https://www.autohotkey.com (goto the website to download it) Doesnt seem like level resetting is working. fixing it. anyways intro